tencent-quantum-lab/3T/README.md

 Either that, or run a full-blown molecular dynamics (MD) simulation on the full protein-ligand complex pocket to generate the desired conformations (but this is not suitable for large scale ligand screening commonly used in computational drug discovery).

-On the other hand, 3T utilizes tensor-based local structure transformations to hierarchically transform the initial structure, generating new structures in the process while easily escaping trivial local energy traps which are usually very difficult to escape from without a long MD:
+On the other hand, 3T utilizes tensor-based local structure transformations to hierarchically transform the initial structure, generating new ligand-dependent protein-ligand complex pocket structures in the process while easily escaping trivial local energy traps which are usually very difficult to escape from without a long MD:

 ![Alt text](2_structure_generation/Images/3T_Model.png?raw=true "Title")